HeapsIO/heaps-doc/DomKit.md

 view.mybmp.alpha = 0.8;
 ```

-You can read more about Domkit Markup Syntax in the reference below.
+You can read more about DomKit Markup Syntax in the reference below.

 # Applying CSS